ros-navigation/navigation2/nav2_dwb_controller/README.md

 ## New local planner interface

-See `nav2_core` `Controller` interface.
-They are loaded into the `nav2_controller_server` to compute control commands from requests to the ROS2 action server.
+See `nav2_core` `Controller` interface, which defines an interface for the controller plugins.
+These plugins are loaded into the `nav2_controller_server` to compute control commands from requests to the ROS2 action server.